How good are you at letting go of what happened in your life? I’m happy to say, I’ve gotten a lot better at letting stuff go over the years.

 I focus on making the best out of each moment.

 Most of the time it works, occasionally I falter and you know what – that’s okay.
+I just keep working on being in the moment.

-Accept that eventually you will let go
+Accept that eventually, you will let go

 We need to be able to project ahead and see a better future for ourselves.

-Whether you’re job hunting, paying off debt, going through a break up or divorce or whatever hardship you are going through, it’s important to see the light at the end of the tunnel.
+Whether you’re job hunting, paying off debt, going through a breakup or divorce, or whatever hardship you are going through, it’s important to see the light at the end of the tunnel.

 One day out of the blue, you’ll look around and you won’t be in the middle of it anymore.